-Mean baseline hemoglobin A{1c} was 7.9% in both groups.
-In the intent-to-treat analysis at week 16, mean A{1c} had dropped significantly to 7.1%, in the exenatide group, while rising slightly to 8.0% in the placebo group.
-Reductions in A{1c} with exenatide were similar between the patients combining it with TZD and those taking it with both a TZD and metformin, he said.
+Mean baseline hemoglobin $A{1c}$ was 7.9% in both groups.
+In the intent-to-treat analysis at week 16, mean $A{1c}$ had dropped significantly to 7.1% in the exenatide group, while rising to 8.0% in the placebo group.
+Reductions in $A{1c}$ with exenatide were similar between patients combining it with TZD and those taking it with both a TZD and metformin, he said.

-Among the 86 exenatide and 96 placebo patients who completed the study, 62% of the exenatide group achieved the American Diabetes Association's A{1c} target of 7% or less, compared with 16% of the placebo group.
-The proportions achieving the American Association of Clinical Endocrinologists' target of 6.5% or less were 30% versus 8%, respectively.
+Among 86 exenatide and 96 placebo patients who completed the study, 62% of the exenatide group achieved the American Diabetes Association's $A{\rm 1c}$ target of 7% or less, vs. 16% of the placebo group.
+The proportions achieving the American Association of Clinical Endocrinologists' target of 6.5% or less were 30% and 8%, respectively.
 Both differences were significant.

-Seven-point self-monitored glucose values, done at baseline and at the end of the study, showed that patients taking exenatide had significantly lower fasting glucose levels and postprandial glucose excursions at the end of the study compared with baseline.
+Self-monitored glucose values showed that patients taking exenatide had significantly lower fasting glucose levels and postprandial glucose excursions at the end of the study, compared with baseline.
 The mean postprandial drop was 27 mg/dL, and was greatest after breakfast and dinner (mean drop of 34 mg/dL for both meals).
-The placebo group, in contrast, showed essentially no differences in those measures from baseline to the end of the study, Dr. Zinman reported.
+The placebo group showed essentially no differences in those measures from baseline to the end of the study.

-Mean body weight in the exenatide group dropped by $1.54\,\mathrm{kg}$ over the 16 weeks, compared with an insignificant 0.2-kg loss with placebo.
-Patients with the greatest decreases in A{1c} also lost the most weight, although even those who didn't lose weight still had significantly better A{1c} values, he noted.
+Mean body weight in the exenatide group fell by 1.54 kg over the 16 weeks, compared with an insignificant 0.2-kg loss with placebo, Dr. Zinman reported.